tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/数据库代理/简介/注意事项_intl_en.md

-This document describes the notes for the TencentDB for MySQL database proxy.
+This document describes the use limits for the TencentDB for MySQL database proxy.

 - When using the proxy connection address, if you don't enable transaction split, transaction requests will be routed to the source instance.